Rudyard, Montana: Transportation

 Amtrak’s Empire Builder, which operates between Seattle/Portland and Chicago, passes through the town on BNSF tracks, but makes no stop.
 The nearest station is located in Havre, 41 mi to the east.

 Education

+North Star Public School educates students from kindergarten to grade 12.
+It includes the communities of Rudyard, Hingham, Gildford and Kremlin.
+In 2024 the schools had approximately 160 students.

 North Star High School and middle school are located in Rudyard.
 They are known as the Knights.
 North Star Elementary school is located in Gildford.